"Saying Yes to God"

 Yet Mary responded in obedience and trust and courage.
 "Here I am, Lord."
 I'll be your servant."

-Luke tells us-that, after the angel left, Mary hurried to visit her elderly cousin Elizabeth, who had been unable to bear children all her life.
-As proof that nothing is impossible with God, the angel Gabriel had told Mary that Elizabeth was six months pregnant in her old age.
+Now, Mary has reason to be afraid.
+Luke tells us-- after the angel left-- Mary hurried to visit her elderly cousin Elizabeth, who had been unable to bear children all her life.
+As proof that nothing is impossible with God-- the angel Gabriel had told Mary that Elizabeth was six months pregnant in her old age.

 By declaring both Mary and the fruit of her womb “blessed,” Elizabeth begins a series of blessings that weave through Luke’s birth narrative and intensify its tone of joy and praise.
 Mary, Zechariah, and Simeon will all add their blessings, praising God for what God is doing at this moment in history and recognizing that those who are privileged to be instruments of God’s saving work have been richly blessed.